Skip to code content (skip section selection)

 SLOW MOVING TRAFFIC.
 That traffic which is traveling at least ten miles per hour less than the posted speed limit.

 SMALL VEHICLE.
-Bicycles, scooters, e-bikes, e-scooters, and other small, wheeled vehicles designed specifically for shared-use by no more than two individuals at a time, and are deployed by private shared active transportation entities.
-Operators of small vehicles have the same rights as operators of bicycles in the use of streets, highways, roadways, and sidewalks, except as otherwise specifically provided herein.
+Bicycles, scooters, e-bikes, e-scooters, and other small, wheeled vehicles designed specifically for shared-use by no more than two individuals at a time and are deployed by private shared active transportation entities.
+Operators of small vehicles have the same rights as operators of bicycles in the use of streets, highways, roadways, municipal paved or dirt paths, and sidewalks, except as otherwise specifically provided by provisions of this Traffic Code.

 STOP.
 Complete cessation of movement.